 - purchase and housing of mice used to produce embryos for injection

 - superovulation of embryo donors and mating with stud males to generate fertilized embryos for injection.

 - creation of pseudopregnant foster mothers by mating outbred ICR females with vasectomized males and checking for vaginal plugs the morning of injection

 - Harvest fertilized embryos from euthanized donors.

-- microinjection of investigator’s gRNA + Cas9 mRNA (+ donor DNA repair template) or CRISPR/Cas9 plasmid DNA into 1-cell stage mouse embryos or targeted ES cell clone into mouse blastocysts.
+- microinjection or electroporation of investigator’s gRNA + Cas9 protein (+ donor DNA repair template) into 1-cell stage mouse embryos or targeted ES cell clone into mouse blastocysts.

 - monitoring of foster mothers before and after birth of pups

 - provide tail biopsies to the client for genotyping

 - Arrange and assist with the transfer or shipment of transgenic mice to the investigator’s mouse colony.

-For our standard service, investigators using our core for the production of KO and KI mice are responsible for designing and preparing their own CRISPR/Cas9 constructs.
+For our standard service, investigators using our core for the production of KO and KI mice are responsible for designing and preparing their own CRISPR/Cas9 constructs for injection.
 The TRP will provide guidance and resources.
-For an additional fee, the TRP offers gRNA design and production through our partnership with the UW Mouse CRISPR Core.
+For an additional fee, the TRP offers a full-service option through our collaboration with the UW Mouse CRISPR Core.
 The full-service option includes gRNA design, pronuclear microinjection, and genotyping.

 A few on-line CRISPR design tools:

-- If preparing RNA, the investigator should provide several frozen aliquots of gRNA + Cas9 mRNA (+ donor DNA) in filtered RNase-free microinjection buffer (10 mM Tris, pH 7.4; 0.25 mM EDTA in ultra-pure water)—see the Protocols page for more information.
+- If preparing RNA, the investigator should provide several frozen aliquots of gRNA + Cas9 protein (+ donor DNA) in filtered RNase-free microinjection buffer (5mM Tris, pH 7.4; 0.1 mM EDTA in ultra-pure water)—see the Protocols page for more information.